programmfabrik/fylr-plugin-editor-field-visibility/README.md

 ## configuration

-As defined in `Splitter.config.yml` this datatype can be configured:
+As defined in `Splitter.config.yml` this masksplitter can be configured:

 ### Mask options